-Figure 5.
-Contributions of indigenous peoples and local communities to the enhancement and maintenance of wild and domesticated biodiversity and landscapes.
+Figure SPM 5 Contributions of indigenous peoples and local communities to the enhancement and maintenance of wild and domesticated biodiversity and landscapes.
 Indigenous and local knowledge systems are locally based, but regionally manifested and thus globally relevant.

-A wide diversity of practices actively and positively contribute to wild and domestic biodiversity through "accompanying" natural processes with anthropogenic assets (knowledge, practices and technology).
+A wide diversity of practices actively and positively contributes to wild and domestic biodiversity through "accompanying" natural processes with anthropogenic assets (knowledge, practices and technology).
 Indigenous peoples often manage the land and coastal areas based on culturally specific world views, applying principles and indicators such as the health of the land, caring for the country and reciprocal responsibility.
-As lifestyles, values and external pressures change with globalization, however, unsustainable practices are becoming increasingly common in certain regions9.
-The central figure shows the global-scale overlaps of 1) land areas traditionally owned, managed, used, or occupied by indigenous peoples, 2) formally designated protected areas and 3) remaining terrestrial areas with very low human intervention (areas with <4 Human Footprint Index).
-Circles and intersections are proportional in area.
-Land areas traditionally owned, managed, used, or occupied by indigenous peoples overlap with approx. 35 per cent of the area that is formally protected, and approximately 35 per cent of all remaining terrestrial areas with very low human intervention.
-Topics and pictures in the figure aim to illustrate, not represent, the types and diversity of the following contributions of indigenous peoples and local communities to biodiversity: (a) domestication and maintenance of locally adapted crop and fruit varieties (potatoes, Peru) and (b) animal breeds (rider and sheep, Kyrgyzstan) {2.2.4.4}; (c) creation of species-rich habitats and high ecosystem diversity in cultural landscapes (hay meadows, Central Europe) {2.2.4.1-2}; (d) identification of useful plants and their cultivation in high-diversity ecosystems (multi-species forest garden, Indonesia) {2.2.4.3}; (e)-(f) management and monitoring of wild species, habitats and landscapes for wildlife and for increased resilience (e) - Australia, (f) - Alaska) {2.2.4.5-6}; (g) restoration of degraded lands (Niger) {3.2.4}; (h) prevents deforestation in recognized indigenous territories (Amazon basin, Brazil) {2.2.4.7}; (i) offering alternative concepts of relations between humanity and nature (Northern Australia).
+As lifestyles, values and external pressures change with globalization, however, unsustainable practices are becoming increasingly common in certain regions11.
+The image in the centre of the above figure shows the global overlap between 1) land areas traditionally owned, managed11, used, or occupied by indigenous peoples; 2) formally designated protected areas; and 3) remaining terrestrial areas with very low human intervention (areas that score <4 on the Human Footprint Index12).
+Circles and overlapping sections are proportional in area.
+Land areas traditionally owned, managed13, used, or occupied by indigenous peoples overlap with approximately 35 per cent of the area that is formally protected, and approximately 35 per cent of all remaining terrestrial areas with very low human intervention.
+The topics and pictures in the figure aim to illustrate, not represent, the types and diversity of the following contributions of indigenous peoples and local communities to biodiversity: (a) domestication and maintenance of locally adapted crop and fruit varieties (potatoes, Peru) and 0 animal breeds (rider and sheep, Kyrgyzstan) {2.2.4.4}; 0 creation of speciesrich habitats and high ecosystem diversity in cultural landscapes (hay meadows, Central Europe) {2.2.4.1-2}; dientification of useful plants and their cultivation in high-diversity ecosystems (multi-species forest garden, Indonesia) {2.2.4.3}; 😉 and 🕦 management and monitoring of wild species, habitats and landscapes for wildlife and for increased resilience (0 - Australia, 1 - Alaska) (2.2.4.5-6); 1 restoration of degraded lands (Niger) (3.2.4); 1 prevention of deforestation in recognized indigenous territories (Amazon basin, Brazil) {2.2.4.7}; i) offering alternative concepts of relations between humanity and nature (Northern Australia).